Property (QT) for 3-manifold groups: Property (QT) of relatively hyperbolic groups

 \begin{proof}[Sketch of proof] Recall that for any $\theta>0$, a set $\mathbb T$ of (uniform) quasi-lines {in a hyperbolic space} with $\theta$-bounded projection satisfies the projection axioms with projection constant $\xi$ for a constant $\xi=\xi(\theta)>0$.
 Let $\lambda$ and $c$ be the constants given by Lemma~\ref{ExtensionLem} with respect to the acylindrical action $H \curvearrowright \hat{H}$.
 For our purpose, we will choose $\theta$ to be the constant given by Proposition~\ref{FiniteDblCosetsProp}.
 Then the distance formula for the quasi-tree $\mathcal C_K(\mathbb T)$ constructed from $\mathbb T$ holds for any $K\ge 4\xi$.

 For a fixed large constant $K$, Lemma \ref{ConeofYDistFormulaLem} provides an $H$-finite set of quasi-lines $\mathbb A$ so that (\ref{ThickDistanceEQ}) holds.
 We then use the separability to find a finite index subgroup $\dot H$ of $H$ so that $\mathbb A$ decomposes as a finite union of $\dot H$-invariant $\mathbb T_i$'s each of which satisfies the projection axioms with projection constant $\xi$.
-To be precise, the stabilizer $E$ of a quasi-line $\ell$ in $\mathbb A$ is a maximal elementary subgroup of $H$ and thus is separable in $H$.
+To be precise, the stabilizer $E$ of a quasi-line $\ell$ in $\mathbb A$ is a maximal elementary subgroup of $H$ and thus is separable in $H$ if $H$ is residually finite (since a maximal abelian group in a residually finite group is separable).
 By Proposition \ref{FiniteDblCosetsProp} {and the paragraph after Lemma~2.1 in \cite{BBF2}}, the separability of $E$ allows one to choose a finite index subgroup $\dot H$ containing $E$ such that any $\dot H$-orbit $\mathbb T_i$ in the collection of quasi-lines $H\ell$ satisfies the projection axioms with projection constant $\xi$.
 We take a common finite index subgroup $\dot H$ for finitely many quasi-lines $\ell$ in $\mathbb A$ up to $H$-orbits and therefore have found all $\dot H$-orbit $\mathbb T_i$ so that their union covers $\mathbb A$.

 Finally, it is straightforward to verify that the right-hand term of (\ref{ThickDistanceEQ}) coincides with the sum of distances over the finitely many quasi-trees $T_i:=\mathcal C_K(\mathbb T_i)$.
-Thus, the thick distance $d_{\hat H}^{K}(x, y)$ is quasi-isometrically embedded into the distance on a finite product of quasi-trees. \end{proof}
+Thus, the thick distance $d_{\hat H}^{K}(x, y)$ is quasi-isometric to the distance on a finite product of quasi-trees. \end{proof}

-All our discussion generalizes to the geometric action of $H$ on a geodesic metric space $Y$, since there exists a $H$-equivariant quasi-isometry between $\mathcal G(H)$ and $Y$.
+All our discussion generalizes to the geometric action of $H$ on a geodesic metric space $Y$, since there exists a $H$-equivariant quasi-isometry between $\Cay(H,S)$ and $Y$.
 Therefore, replacing $H$ with $Y$, we have the same thick distance formula.
 This is the setup for CKA actions in next sections.

 In next subsection, we obtain the property (QT) for relatively hyperbolic groups provided peripheral subgroups do so.